sounak07/backend-engineering/go/go.md

 #### Nested vs Embedded

-- In we are specifying the type with a name but in embedded we are directly putting the struct as a member and not just the type. ***(Refer above sections for examples)***
+- In nested, we are specifying the type with a name but in embedded we are directly putting the struct as a member and not just the type. ***(Refer above sections for examples)***

 #### Struct methods in Go